-Task Description See Modeling events Start and end events indicate starting and ending points within a process or service.
+Task Description See Configuring conditional activities Conditional activities enable you to model tasks which, at run time, are either skipped or performed based on the values of particular process variables.
+Configuring conditional activities Modeling events Start and end events indicate starting and ending points within a process or service.
 Other events in Lombardi can be triggered by a due date passing, an exception, or a incoming message from an external system.
-Integrating with external systems You can configure Lombardi processes to communicate with an external system to retrieve, update, or insert data.
+Modeling events Integrating with external systems You can configure Lombardi processes to communicate with an external system to retrieve, update, or insert data.
 And, external applications can call into Lombardi to initiate services.
 Declaring, mapping, and managing variables Variables capture the business data that is passed from step to step in a process.
 You should determine how to best represent this business data in Lombardi, and develop an understanding of how to effectively pass that data from one step to the next in your process.
 Managing and mapping variables Handling errors Design processes and services to catch and handle exceptions generated by integrations and other more complex implementations.
-Handling exceptions Creating loops (simple and multi-instance) Creating loops
+Handling exceptions Creating loops (simple and multi-instance) When you want the run-time task that results from an activity to be performed more than once, you can configure looping behavior for that activity.
+Creating loops